Voting in a State Election

 Visiting a polling place

 Polling places are established in open and public places, often schools and community halls.
-When you approach the polling place, supporters of candidates or political parties will often be handing out 'How to Vote' cards for their candidates.
-These cards show the candidate's suggested preferences that support their interests.
-You do not have to follow or take a How to Vote card into a polling place.
+When you approach the polling place, election campaign workers will often be handing out how-to-vote cards for their candidates.
+These cards show the party, group or candidate's suggested preferences that support their interests.
+You do not have to follow or take a How -To-Vote card into a polling place.

 When you arrive at a polling place you should make yourself known to the Queue Controller or an Issuing Officer.
 They will then direct you where to go based on the type of vote you need to lodge.